 - Columns corresponding to days of the week

-How to teach kids calendar skills
+How to teach kids calendar skills in Chinese and English

-Over time, they will learn:
+Over time, your child will learn:

 - Number of days in each month